TikiTDO/sereth_rtm/README.md

   these objects as views, and instead defines different perspectives as core features of the data model.

-  The library may also be used to generate examples of blank data types to populate scripts, and to export to web-based API editors.
+  The library may also be used to generate examples of blank data schemas to populate scripts, and to export to web-based API editors.

 ## Content